-Making these five-minute poached eggs is easy; you don't need a special poacher.
+Making these five-minute poached eggs is easy, and you don't need a special poacher.

 The result, creamy and delicate, is well worth the slight effort.
 It's one of my favorite ways to cook eggs!

-Fried eggs, scrambled eggs, and soft-boiled eggs are excellent.
+Crispy fried eggs, fluffy scrambled eggs, and soft-boiled eggs are so good.
 But poaching is a gentle cooking method that results in an especially creamy texture and a delicate flavor.

-I love eggs in pretty much any way you can make them.
+I love eggs in any way you can make them.
 But as someone who loves runny yolks, poached eggs are my favorite way to enjoy this delicious and versatile food.

 Jump to: